VagnerOliveira1/Engenharia-de-Software/Modelo V.md

 8. **Guru99**, 2018.
 What is V Model?
 Learn with a Case Study using SDLC & STLC.
 Disponível em:<<https://www.guru99.com/software-testing-lifecycle.html)>> Acesso em: 07 nov.
 2018.

-9. What is V-model- advantages, disadvantages and when to use it.
-Disponível em: <<http://tryqa.com/what-is-v-model-advantages-disadvantages-and-when-to-use-it/>> Acesso em: 07 nov.
-2018.

-10. What is V Model?
-Learn with a Case Study using SDLC & STLC.
-Disponível em:<<https://www.guru99.com/software-testing-lifecycle.html>> Acesso em: 07 nov.
-2018.